Buyers guide

 • Initial repairs, flooring or décor

-A clear budget upfront helps you decide what you can comfortably afford and stops you overstretching when you find a property you love.
+A clear budget upfront helps you decide what you can comfortably afford before you fall in love with a property.

 Final steps

-• Arrange mail redirection, broadband activation and any parking permits
+• Arrange mail redirection, broadband and parking permits

 Local insight